True Cross: Tradition of Lot's triple tree

 A further tradition holds that these three trees from which the True Cross was constructed grew together in one spot.
-A traditional Orthodox icon depicts Lot, the nephew of Abraham, watering the trees.
+A traditional Orthodox icon in the Monastery of the Cross depicts Lot, the nephew of Abraham, watering the trees.
 According to tradition, these trees were used to construct the Temple in Jerusalem ("to beautify the place of my sanctuary").
 Later, during Herod's reconstruction of the Temple, the wood from these trees was removed from the Temple and discarded, eventually being used to construct the cross on which Jesus was crucified ("and I will make the place of my feet glorious").

 Empress Helena and the Cross

+The rediscovery of the True Cross, called the "Invention of the True Cross" (from the Latin inventio, "finding," a meaning obsolete in English except in this phrase), was traditionally attributed to Saint Helena, mother of Constantine I, an account that emerged over time.

 Eusebius

 The Life of Constantine by Eusebius of Caesarea (died 339) is the earliest and main historical source on the rediscovery of the Tomb of Jesus and the construction of the first church at the site, but does not mention anything concerning the True Cross.
 Eusebius describes how the site of the Holy Sepulchre, once a site of veneration for the early Christian Church in Jerusalem, had been covered over with earth and a temple of Venus had been built on top.
-Although Eusebius does not say as much, this would probably have been done as part of Hadrian's reconstruction of Jerusalem as a new pagan city, Aelia Capitolina, after 130, following the destruction of the formerly Jewish city at the end of the Jewish Revolt in the year 70, and in connection with Bar Kokhba's revolt of 132–135.
+Although Eusebius does not say as much, this would probably have been done as part of Hadrian's 130 reconstruction of Jerusalem into the Roman city of Aelia Capitolina, following Jerusalem's destruction at the end of the Jewish Revolt in the year 70, and in connection with Bar Kokhba's revolt of 132–135.
 Following his conversion to Christianity, Emperor Constantine ordered in about 325–326 that the site be uncovered and instructed Macarius, Bishop of Jerusalem, to build a church on the site.
-Eusebius' work contains details about the demolition of the pagan temple and the erection of the church, but doesn't mention anywhere the finding of the True Cross.
+Eusebius' work contains details about the demolition of the pagan temple and the erection of the church, but does not mention anywhere the finding of the True Cross.

+Cyril of Jerusalem

+Perhaps the earliest witness to the tradition of the True Cross was Cyril, Bishop of Jerusalem (c.
+350-386).
+In the fourth of his Catechetical Lectures, which are dated to around the year 350, he says that "the whole world has since been filled with pieces of the wood of the Cross."
+This text relates that pieces of the cross were dispersed as relics, but offers no information about the discovery of the cross itself.
+Elsewhere, in a letter to Emperor Constantius, Cyril only relates that the cross was found during the reign of Constantine.